 - Zeeuwse bloem can be ordered at most bakeries in the Netherlands.
 Alternatively, go to a good baker where you live and tell them you need a finely milled white flour, made from soft wheat, suitable for cookies.

 - This is a molasses-colored syrup made from sugar syrup and glucose syrup.
 This treacly syrup (also called simply stroop) is often enjoyed with pancakes in the Netherlands instead of maple syrup.
-It is widely available from Dutch supermarkets and Dutch groceries on the Internet.
+It is widely available from Dutch supermarkets and Dutch grocers on the Internet.